hamsoftug/hamsoftug.github.io/_posts/2020-03-13-why-you-and-your-company-should-use-cicd.md

 ### Why do I need CI/CD ?

 You and I remember that Friday morning when you  checked out master to see what was in there , then you forgot to switch back to your development branch.
-You embarked on your days task,  worked the whole day writing code nd as  evening approached you realized that the feature couldn't be completed that day and so you didn't see the need to write tests for an incomplete feature ,  you committed , pushed and closed your laptop and headed for home.
+You embarked on your day's task,  worked the whole day writing code and as  evening approached you realized that the feature couldn't be completed that day and so you didn't see the need to write tests for an incomplete feature ,  you committed , pushed and closed your laptop and headed for home.

  With the only thing in mind being to go home,  your memory couldn't serve you well to remind you that the whole day you had been working and even pushed  code directly to master.